 I study planet-forming disks around nearby young stars using submillimeter interferometers, principally ALMA in Chile, and the SMA and JCMT on Maunakea.
 I also use optical and infrared telescopes to characterize the host stars and study the inner disk.
 My previous work included large scale molecular cloud structure and clustered star formation.
 These subjects link to my current focus on disks through the broad goal of placing our solar system in context, and reconciling astronomical observations with meteoritic constraints on our origin.

 Understanding the origins of our Solar System and the tremendous diversity of exoplanetary systems are key questions in modern astronomy.
-Primarily using (sub-)millimeter wavelength telescopes, we have been measuring the dust and gas content of protoplanetary disks in different regions to learn about the initial conditions and timescale for forming exoplanets.
+Primarily using (sub-)millimeter wavelength telescopes, I have surveyed the dust and gas content of protoplanetary disks in different regions to learn about the initial conditions and timescale for forming exoplanets.
 Current projects include detailed studies of disk structure, evolution, and chemistry.
 The Atacama Large Millimeter Array has revolutionized many of the issues discussed in our pre-ALMA review.

 During my ~30 years as an astronomer, I have followed the advances in radio instrumention to go from studying molecular clouds to individual star formation in dense cores and now to planet formation in disks.
 Some of this work is summarized in a Protostars and Planets IV review, or at this old research page.

 The most long-lasting impact of my PhD work is an algorithm, CLUMPFIND, that I developed to analyze the structure in 3-d datasets from spectral line mapping and which, to my amazement, continues to be used today!